 BIOTECH 2.0: Targeted diagnostic tests are accelerating advances in the life-changing therapies of personalized medicine.

 SPECIALIZED PATHOLOGY: Specialty lab testing focused on gastrointestinal, liver pathology, dermatology, women's health, urology including prostate testing.
-Utilizing rigorous quality assurance, a highly trained team and innovative diagnostic technologies.
+All biopsies undergo rigorous quality assurance, utilizing a highly trained team of accredited pathologists and innovative diagnostic technologies.

 Bio-Chem Medical, LLC